Skip to content

 How do I use NDIS funding for occupational therapy in Port Macquarie?

-If your child has an approved NDIS plan, you can use allocated funding for OT services.
-First, ensure your plan includes funding for therapy.
-Then, find a registered NDIS provider offering paediatric OT in Port Macquarie, or arrange for an independent therapist to invoice your NDIS account.
-Your NDIS planner or Local Area Coordinator can help explain your options and answer questions about using your funding.
+If your child has an NDIS plan, you can use allocated funding for OT services.
+First, confirm your plan includes therapy supports and check your funding amount.
+Then, find a registered NDIS provider offering paediatric OT in Port Macquarie, or ask your current OT if they're registered.
+Providers will manage billing directly to the NDIS.
+Your NDIS planner or Local Area Coordinator can help clarify your plan details.

 What services do paediatric occupational therapists in Port Macquarie typically offer?